bluesky66-dev/kibana/x-pack/plugins/security/README.md

 when it occurred.
 It is not the purpose of an audit log to aid with debugging the system or provide usage statistics.

-**HyperSec Kibana guidelines:**
+**Kibana guidelines:**

-Each API call to HyperSec Kibana will result in a record in the audit log that captures general information about the request (`http_request` event).
+Each API call to Kibana will result in a record in the audit log that captures general information about the request (`http_request` event).

-In addition to that, any operation that is performed on a resource owned by HyperSec Kibana (e.g. saved objects) and that falls in the following categories, should be included in the audit log:
+In addition to that, any operation that is performed on a resource owned by Kibana (e.g. saved objects) and that falls in the following categories, should be included in the audit log:

 - System access (incl. failed attempts due to authentication errors)
 - Data reads (incl. failed attempts due to authorisation errors)
 - Data writes (incl. failed attempts due to authorisation errors)

-If HyperSec Kibana does not own the resource (e.g. when running queries against user indices), then auditing responsibilities are deferred to HyperSec and no additional events will be logged.
+If Kibana does not own the resource (e.g. when running queries against user indices), then auditing responsibilities are deferred to Elasticsearch and no additional events will be logged.

 **Examples:**

-For a list of audit events that HyperSec Kibana currently logs see:
+For a list of audit events that Kibana currently logs see:
 `docs/user/security/audit-logging.asciidoc`

 ### When should an event be logged?

-Due to the asynchronous nature of most operations in HyperSec Kibana, there is an inherent tradeoff between the following logging approaches:
+Due to the asynchronous nature of most operations in Kibana, there is an inherent tradeoff between the following logging approaches:

 - Logging the **intention** before performing an operation, leading to false positives if the operation fails downstream.
-- Logging the **outcome** after completing an operation, leading to missing records if HyperSec Kibana crashes before the response is received.
+- Logging the **outcome** after completing an operation, leading to missing records if Kibana crashes before the response is received.
 - Logging **both**, intention and outcome, leading to unnecessary duplication and noisy/difficult to analyse logs.

-**HyperSec Kibana guidelines:**
+**Kibana guidelines:**

 - **Write operations** should be logged immediately after all authorisation checks have passed, but before the response is received (logging the